nus-cs2103/website-base/schedule/week13/admin-tic2002-fragment.md

 #### {{ thumb(1) }} Attend the mock exam {{ timing_badge("during lecture", "secondary") }}

-* This week's lecture will give a brief recap of the module and brief you about the exam.
+* This week's lecture will give a brief recap of the course and brief you about the exam.

 <!-- ==================================================================================================== -->
 {{ heading_project }}